 Veterinarians practicing in rural areas certainly have their share of challenges.
 Not only do they provide care for dogs, cats and other common household pets, they also oversee the care of cows, goats, horses and other livestock.
-Often, these rural veterinary practices are so far removed from large cities that these vets may have a hard time acquiring technology that is readily available to those in urban settings.
-Simple things an urban veterinarian may take for granted, such as veterinary X-rays and veterinary CR machines, can be difficult to obtain and to use.
+This means vets need to be ready to adapt to Veterinary digital technology.

 The good news for those practicing rural veterinary medicine is that advancements in technology has made it easier to access these machines.
 One of the most valuable technologies, MRI, is often used in neurological cases and, according to the College of Veterinary Medicine & Biomedical Sciences at Texas A&M University, has great potential in other areas such as orthopedic and soft tissue surgery.

 Technology is changing fast, however.
 Ultrasound systems, which are more widely available in rural areas, can be used in cases where X-rays and MRIs wouldn’t be prudent or cost effective.

 With CR machines, cassettes are available in a wide variety of sizes, making them easy to adapt for large animals.
-Images from both machines are ready in a matter of minutes and viewable on any laptop or tablet, making the days of sending X-ray film to an independent lab for review a thing of the past.
+Images from both machines are ready in a matter of minutes and view-able on any laptop or tablet, making the days of sending X-ray film to an independent lab for review a thing of the past.